gorango/flowcraft/README.md

 ### Builder Classes (`workflow/builder`)

+- `SequenceFlow`: A `Flow` that creates a linear flow from a sequence of nodes.
 - `BatchFlow`: A `Flow` that processes a collection of items sequentially.
 - `ParallelBatchFlow`: A `Flow` that processes a collection of items in parallel.
 - `GraphBuilder`: Constructs a `Flow` from a declarative graph definition.